 In case you find any theses similar to yours, please inform the Coordinator and your (future) supervisors immediately.

-Any member of the University of Graz, holding a postdoctoral lecture qualification ("Habilitation") can supervise the thesis.
+Any member of the University of Graz, holding a postdoctoral lecture qualification ("Habilitation") can supervise the thesis in his/her field of formal qualification.
 One of the supervisors may be from another university.
 However, any supervisor must possess a postdoctoral lecture qualification.

-Title, topic and supervisors will be registered after the First Defence.
+Title, topic, dissertation subject and supervisors will be registered after the First Defence.

 Regular consultations with the supervisors shall take place during the whole period.
 They shall be provided with as many draft versions as they ask for.
 Usually, students send one final draft version to the supervisors before the official submission of the thesis.